Florida man steals car; train sends it crashing into house

 PORT ST. LUCIE, Fla.
 (AP) — A Florida man says he jumped from a stolen car seconds before it was hit by a train and sent flying into a nearby home.
 The sleeping residents were unharmed and the man was later arrested, authorities said.

-Police said the Bradford Weitzel claimed he stole the car in a “good faith effort” to search for his own vehicle after leaving a bar early Saturday in Martin County, around 50 miles north of West Palm Beach.
+Police said Bradford Weitzel claimed he stole the car in a “good faith effort” to search for his own vehicle after leaving a bar early Saturday in Martin County, around 50 miles north of West Palm Beach.
 Instead, he got stuck on the railroad tracks in the path of an oncoming train.

 After the crash, the man tried to steal a forklift from a nearby fruit stand, which he also vandalized, the Martin County Sheriff’s Office said in a statement.
 He was arrested after flagging down responding deputies “to let them know he was still looking for his car,” the statement said.